Fully funded NPQ deadline approaching. Apply by 16 January 2024.

 Funding

-DfE-funded scholarships are available for this NPQ for all those who meet the following criteria:
+For the NPQ in Leading Behaviour and Culture, funded scholarships will be available for those who meet the following criteria:

-• Have, or are aspiring to have, responsibilities for leading behaviour or supporting pupil wellbeing in their school
+• Have, or are aspiring to have, responsibilities for leading behaviour and/or supporting pupil wellbeing in their school.

 If you do not work in an eligible school, the NPQ in Leading Behaviour and Culture costs £899 plus VAT.